 "Yrsa!
 Where are you?!"

 I've heard it all too many times... but that still doesn't stop me from complying with their daily wishes without a thorn in my side; someone has to.
-I guess I don't mind... except on those days when I'm feeling really through, but I'd like to think those come rarely.
+I guess I don't mind... except on the days when I'm feeling really through, but I'd like to think those come rarely.

-You would think that a viking village would have more than enough hands to make it through the day, but in this strange, unknown world, everyone is met with intangible odds.
+You would think that a Viking village would have more than enough hands to make it through the day, but in this strange, unknown world, everyone is met with intangible odds.

-The king wasn't your traditional leader, but this wasn't your traditional viking tribe; in fact, he wasn't really much of a leader either; his wife, the viking Queen Avayale took the lead above him.
 It was said that the king had an illness that made his mind weak and fragile the more he aged.
-No one exactly spoke of what his illness was, but all we knew was that because of it, he was pretty compliant to his Queen's wishes and let her take the responsibility of leadership.
+No one exactly spoke of what his illness was, but everyone knew that because of it, he was pretty compliant to his Queen's wishes and let her take nearly all responsibility of leadership.
 Something though told me he didn't mind at all.

-Maybe that's why our village never quite fit in with the other viking tribes... back when our territory was still attached to the Norse Lands.
+Maybe that's why our village never quite fit in with the other Viking tribes... back when our territory was still attached to the Norse Lands.
 We were always different... in a good way.
 Not to mention, life in the new world had its unique expectations that encouraged the queen to change the way we did things bit by bit as time passed.
-I often wonder if we met up with another viking tribe from our past, if they would even recognize us.
-But if there's one thing that each one of us have learned from being on this island so far was that, that was not going to happen anytime soon.

-At the present moment, my roommate Karmen Su and I were busy tiding things up in our room, which was littered with objects, tools, totems that didn't see much use.
+At the present moment, my roommate Karmen Su and I were busy tiding up our dorm room, which was littered with objects, tools, totems that didn't see much use.
 Karmen had made it a habit to remind me of this on a reoccurring basis.
 In fact, she did so just now.

 Dusting off an old belonging, Karmen began, "You do know the objective of today is to cleanse your room of any items of distraction or irrelevance for the new month, not just move them around."